Twenty harmonies of a

 - Formations

-The overall shape of the personality.
-Not a type label but a geometric signature—the specific topology that the twenty values create together.
+The overall shape of the personality — a geometric signature, the specific topology that the twenty values create together.

 - Centering Plans